EOSDT Reaches Market Cap of $2.63 Million (EOSDT)

-EOSDT (CURRENCY:EOSDT) traded 0.6% lower against the dollar during the 1-day period ending at 14:00 PM Eastern on March 7th.
-EOSDT has a total market capitalization of $2.63 million and $8,756.00 worth of EOSDT was traded on exchanges in the last day.
-During the last seven days, EOSDT has traded down 0.2% against the dollar.
-One EOSDT coin can now be purchased for approximately $0.99 or 0.00001969 BTC on major exchanges.
+EOSDT (CURRENCY:EOSDT) traded 0.4% higher against the U.S. dollar during the 24 hour period ending at 10:00 AM Eastern on March 8th.
+EOSDT has a total market cap of $2.63 million and approximately $47,562.00 worth of EOSDT was traded on exchanges in the last 24 hours.
+During the last seven days, EOSDT has traded down 0.6% against the U.S. dollar.
+One EOSDT coin can currently be purchased for about $1.00 or 0.00001960 BTC on major cryptocurrency exchanges.

 - KnoxFS (old) (KFX) traded up 4.3% against the dollar and now trades at $19.25 or 0.00049793 BTC.